wavefrontHQ/docs/pages/doc/hello_wavefront_aws_tutorial.md

 <p><span style="font-size: large; font-weight: 500">View Metrics</span></p>
 1. In your Wavefront instance, go to your AWS integration.
 1. Click the **Metrics** tab.
+1. Drill down to an individual metric and select it.

-You see charts with the metrics collected from your AWS account.
+You see a chart with the metric collected from your AWS account.

 Example:
 ![Screenshot of the AWS metrics once the data starts to flow to Wavefront.](images/hello_tutorial_aws_metrics.png)